 1- Data Classification: The first step in gaining control and applying some degree of governance over the access granted is to identify data that exists, organizing it into categories so that it may be protected more efficiently.
 Data classification can be based on the content itself (such as matching text formatting to that of a credit card), contextual details (such as the application used to create the data), or the user responsible for the data.
 Data that needs to be classified can be stored in a few ways and locations:

 - On-Premises and in the Cloud – The long-running default location, data can reside on file servers and within application databases of just about any kind (think email, collaboration, and data-centric applications).
 But it can be hosted on the cloud as well.
-Take the not-so-simple example of Office 365 alone, and you have OneDrive, Exchange Online, SharePoint Online, Teams, and more that can equally contain valuable data.
+Take the not-so-simple example of Microsoft 365 (and Office 365) alone, and you have OneDrive, Exchange Online, SharePoint Online, Teams, and more that can equally contain valuable data.

 - Structured and Unstructured – Data can be easily searchable when stored in a structured format, such as a file in a file system.
 But it can also be unstructured, such as text stored as part of an email message.